aiidateam/aiida-core/docs/source/howto/workflows.rst

 -------------

 A *work function* is a process function that calls one or more calculation functions and *returns* data that has been *created* by the calculation functions it has called.
+Moreover, work functions can also call other work functions, allowing you to write nested workflows.
-Writing a work function, whose provenance is automatically stored, is as simple as writing a Python function and decorating it with the ``@workfunction`` decorator:
+Writing a work function, whose provenance is automatically stored, is as simple as writing a Python function and decorating it with the :class:`~aiida.engine.processes.functions.workfunction` decorator:

 .. code-block:: python

-    from aiida.engine import calcfunction, workfunction
-    from aiida.orm import Int

     @calcfunction
     def add(x, y):
         return x + y

     @calcfunction
     def multiply(x, y):
         return x * y

     @workfunction
-    def add_and_multiply(x, y, z):
+    def add_multiply(x, y, z):
-        addition = add(x, y)
+        """Add two numbers and multiply it with a third.""" addition = add(x, y)
-        product = multiply(sum, z)
+        product = multiply(addition, z)
         return product

     result = add_multiply(Int(1), Int(2), Int(3))

-It is important to reiterate here that the ``@workfunction``-decorated ``add_multiply`` function does not *create* any new data nodes.
+It is important to reiterate here that the :class:`~aiida.engine.processes.functions.workfunction`-decorated ``add_multiply()`` function does not *create* any new data nodes.
 The ``add()`` and ``multiply()`` calculation functions create the ``Int`` data nodes, all the work function does is *return* the results of the ``multiply()`` calculation function.
-Moreover, both calculation and workflow functions can only accept and return data nodes, i.e. instances of classes that subclass the ``Data`` class.
+Moreover, both calculation and workflow functions can only accept and return data nodes, i.e. instances of classes that subclass the :class:`~aiida.orm.nodes.data.data.Data` class.

 Work chain
 ----------

-When the workflow you want to run that is more expensive and complex, it is better to write a *work chain*.
+When the workflow you want to run is more complex and takes longer to finish, it is better to write a *work chain*.
-Writing a work chain in AiiDA requires creating a class that inherits from the ``WorkChain`` class.
+Writing a work chain in AiiDA requires creating a class that inherits from the :class:`~aiida.engine.processes.workchains.workchain.WorkChain` class.
 Below is an example of a work chain that takes three integers as inputs, multiplies the first two and then adds the third to obtain the final result:

 .. code-block:: python

-    from aiida.orm import Code, Int
+    """Implementation of the MultiplyAddWorkChain for testing and demonstration purposes.""" from aiida.orm import Code, Int
     from aiida.engine import calcfunction, WorkChain, ToContext
     from aiida.plugins.factories import CalculationFactory